-- Official International Transcript Evaluation and Course Equivalency Report. - Official TOEFL/IELTS/-PTE Academic scores if English is not the applicant's first language.
+Official International Transcript Evaluation and Course Equivalency Report. • Official TOEFL/IELTS/-PTE Academic scores if English is not the applicant's first language.
 Applicants with a minimum TOEFL score of 550 paper-based, 213 computer-based or 80 internet-based, a minimum IELTS score of 6.5 or a minimum PTE Academic score of 55 will be considered (not required for Professional Performance Certificate applicants).
 Consideration may be given to students who fall slightly below Lynn University's TOEFL/IELTS/PTE Academic English requirement.
 These cases will be reviewed on an individual basis by the Office of Admission.
+Applicants from Australia, Bermuda, Canada, the Commonwealth Caribbean, New Zealand, the Republic of Ireland, South Africa or the United Kingdom are not required to submit proof of English proficiency test scores.